Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Mayakovsky and Lilya Brik.
 Photo: mayakovskij.ru

 Vladimir Mayakovsky.
-Photo: piter.my
+Photo: peter.my

-Vladimir Vladimirovich was very fond of all kinds of work.
-I went to work with my head.
-Before the premiere of "Bath" he was completely exhausted.
-I spent all my time in the theater.
-He wrote poetry, inscriptions for the auditorium for the production of "Baths".
-He himself watched their hanging.
-Then he joked that he was hired at the Meyerhold Theater not only as an author and director (he worked a lot with actors on the text), but also as a painter and carpenter, since he himself painted on and nailed something.
-As a very rare author, he was so hot and sick of the performance that he took part in the smallest details of the production, which, of course, was not at all part of his author's functions.
+Vladimir Vladimirovich was very fond of any kind of work.
+He went to work with his head.
+Before the premiere of "The Bath" he was completely exhausted.
+He spent all his time in the theatre.
+He wrote poems, inscriptions for the auditorium for the production of "Baths".
+He himself supervised their hanging.
+Then he joked that he was hired at the Meyerhold Theater not only as an author and director (he worked a lot with actors on the text), but also as a painter and carpenter, since he himself painted and nailed something.
+As a very rare author, he was so burned and sick of the performance that he participated in the smallest details of the production, which, of course, was not at all part of his authorial functions.

-Actress Veronica Polonskaya
+Actress Veronika Polonskaya

 After the death of Mayakovsky, the entire archive of the poet went to the Briks.
 Lilya Brik tried to preserve the memory of his work, wanted to create a memorial room, but constantly ran into bureaucratic obstacles.
 The poet was almost never published.
-Then Brick wrote a letter to Joseph Stalin.
+Then Brik wrote a letter to Joseph Stalin.
 In his resolution, Stalin called Mayakovsky "the best and most talented poet of the Soviet era."
 The resolution was published in Pravda, Mayakovsky's works began to be published in huge editions, and the streets and squares of the Soviet Union were named after him.

 When Yesenin passed away three years earlier, Mayakovsky writes: “It is not difficult to die in this life.